Advertisement for Social Streets' journalism graduate scheme at Roman Road LDN.

 An interest in local journalism as an industry

-An interest in social enterprises
+An interest in social enterprises and our mission

 What is the application process?